 Data for AC lines will consider the length of the line when calculating line parameters.
 For example, long lines will be modeled with impedances adjusted to account for the uniform distribution of the series impedance and shunt admittance along the length of the line.

 PSS®E base case data includes three facility ratings for transmission lines.
 Ratings 1 and 2 are used for seasonal normal and emergency ratings in the season of the case.
 Rating 3 is used for various other purposes.
-If directed by an area coordinator, WECC staff will move ratings 1 and 2 into the appropriate seasonal ratings columns for the PSLF base case being developed.
+WECC staff will load the appropriate seasonal ratings into ratings 1 and 2 when creating PSS®E cases in the BCCS.

 Table 3: Data Requirements (AC Transmission)